Can stem cell treatments for arthritis bring relief to those suffering from the disease?

 From the dawn of history to present day, the swelling and aching of joints rank as one of the most troublesome indicators of age.
 As connective tissue breaks down over time, the result is stiffening, pain and immobility.
-While some are luckier than others, few seem to escape it entirely – which is why stem cell treatment for arthritis is appealing to so many.
+While some are luckier than others, few seem to escape it entirely – which is why stem cell treatment for arthritis is intriguing to so many.

-Frequently Asked Questions About Stem Cell Treatment for Arthritis
+Understanding Stem Cell Treatment for Arthritis

 In this article: